 To best provide student access to the experience and expertise of all UND OT faculty, courses in the professional program are delivered in a variety of formats, including on-site instruction, videoconferencing courses, and web-based courses.
 Students will attend classes in a combination of these formats throughout the length of the program.
 Students may have instruction with a faculty member who teaches through videoconferencing directly to the distance site (instructor to Casper or Grand Forks only).
 Students may attend classes simultaneously in Casper and Grand Forks with the instructor teaching via videoconferencing (on-site in Grand Forks through video to Casper).
 Similarly, students may attend classes simultaneously with instructors located at both sites.
-Students may also attend web-based courses which are offered to students in Grand Forks and Casper simultaneously.
-Several courses in the program contain web-based interaction between Grand Forks and Casper students to aid in collaboration and learning between classes on both campuses.
+Students may also attend web-based courses in the program contain web-based interaction between Grand Forks and Casper students to aid in collaboration and learning between classes on both campuses.